mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 $
 The third, fourth, ... central moments are in general nonzero and difficult to compute.
 They will vanish, however, when $H -> oo$.
-At this point we have shown that even before taking any limit, the _expected structure_ of the prior already mirrors that of a kernel regression model.
+At this point we have shown that even before taking any limit, the first two moments of the prior already mirror a kernel regression model.
 Note that this result hinges critically on the independence assumption for ${b_h, c_h}$ in @eq:motherwavelet.
 The closure-constrained prior of @eq:ccbmu would couple these parameters nonlinearly, destroying that independence and making the derivation intractable, which is why we temporarily set it aside.